Communication (COM)

 In this course, students will learn how to report and write feature stories making use of storytelling techniques such as scene-setting, descriptive language, the narrative arc, character development, use of dialogue, explication, and literary devices such as metaphors, flashbacks, foreshadowing and parallel construction.
 The techniques learned in this class will be applicable to print, broadcast and online presentation.

-The course is designed to review the history, development, and interpretation of the First Amendment in the U.S. by our court system and its impact upon journalists, professional communicators, and citizens, along with the ethical principles that underpin effective communication practices.
-Topics include privacy, defamation, press freedom, media regulations, and the law of emerging technologies.
-Students will learn to apply statutes, case law, and ethical theories to First Amendment issues and disputes. *This course also meets ILO 10.2 (ethical understanding and reasoning within the discipline).
+In this course, students review the history, development, and interpretation of the First Amendment in the U.S. by our court system.
+Emphasis is placed on the amendment’s impact upon media professionals, journalists, and citizens and includes legal and ethical principles that underpin effective communication practices.
+Topics include privacy, defamation, press freedom, copyright, media regulations, and the laws of emerging technologies.
+Students will learn to apply statutes, case law, and ethical principles to First Amendment issues and disputes.

 The portfolio assists students with synthesizing and applying what they have learned in Communication courses to the task of bridging from undergraduate studies to post-graduation.
 Students will build a portfolio that can be used to demonstrate knowledge and skills.